Vectair/FDMS/STATE.md

 Search / Table export exports all filtered rows, not only visible capped rows Cancelled Sorties and Deleted Strips remain unaffected all History exports use native Save As in Tauri
-18.6 EGOW / LOC / timing regression smoke baseline
+### 18.6 EGOW / LOC / timing regression smoke baseline

+Resolved and merged into `main` at `73023df`.

+These tests must be preserved as regression coverage for future changes touching attribution, validation, timing, activation, or movement counting.

-After the active regression fix, smoke must include:
+Smoke must include:

 DEP creation with valid callsign/EGOW enrichment
 ARR creation with valid callsign/EGOW enrichment